-- "ADSs" are to American depositary shares, each of which represents of our ordinary shares; - "Greater China" are to the mainland China, Hong Kong, Macau and Taiwan; - "HK\$" or "HK dollar" are to the legal currency of the Hong Kong Special Administrative Region; - "Hong Kong Listing Rules" are to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited, as amended, supplemented, or otherwise modified from time to time: - "IFRS" are to International Financial Reporting Standards as issued by the International Accounting Standards Board: - "international market" are to the global market excluding Greater China, unless the context indicates otherwise; - "ordinary shares" are to our ordinary shares, par value US\$0.000005 per share; - "we," "us," "our company" and "our" are to SUPER HI INTERNATIONAL HOLDING LTD., our Cayman Islands holding company, and its subsidiaries; and - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.
+- "ADSs" are to American depositary shares, each of which represents of our ordinary shares; - "Greater China" are to mainland China, Hong Kong, Macau and Taiwan; - "HK\$" or "HK dollar" are to the legal currency of the Hong Kong Special Administrative Region; - "Hong Kong Listing Rules" are to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited, as amended, supplemented, or otherwise modified from time to time; - "IFRS" are to International Financial Reporting Standards as issued by the International Accounting Standards Board; - "international market" are to the global market excluding Greater China, unless the context indicates otherwise; - "ordinary shares" are to our ordinary shares, par value US\$0.000005 per share; - "self-operated restaurants" are to Haidilao restaurants that are directly owned and operated by our company.
+When we self-operate a restaurant, we retain full control of the restaurant's operations and keep all the profit or loss generated by the restaurant.
+As of the date of this prospectus, all of the Haidilao restaurants within our network are self-operated restaurants; - "we," "us," "our company" and "our" are to SUPER HI INTERNATIONAL HOLDING LTD., our Cayman Islands holding company, and its subsidiaries; and - "US\$," "U.S. dollars," "\$," and "dollars" are to the legal currency of the United States.